Azure/aks-engine/docs/topics/azure-stack.md

 With these challenges in mind, you can choose to set the `distro` property of your cluster definition to `"aks"`.
 This change will instruct AKS Engine to deploy VM nodes using a base OS image called `AKS Base Image`.
 This custom image, generally based on Ubuntu Server, already contains the required software dependencies in its file system.
 Hence, internet connectivity won’t be required during the provisioning process.

-The `AKS Base Image` gallery item has to be available in your Azure Stack's Marketplace before it could be used by AKS Engine.
-Your Azure Stack administrator can follow this [guide](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-download-azure-marketplace-item) for a general explanation about how to download gallery items from Azure.
+The `AKS Base Image` marketplace item has to be available in your Azure Stack's Marketplace before it could be used by AKS Engine.
+Your Azure Stack administrator can follow this [guide](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-download-azure-marketplace-item) for a general explanation about how to download marketplace items from Azure.

 Each AKS Engine release is validated and tied to a specific version of the AKS Base Image.
 Therefore, you need to take note of the base image version required by the AKS Engine release that you plan to use, and then download exactly that base image version.
 New builds of the `AKS Base Image` are frequently released to ensure that your disconnected cluster can be upgraded to the latest supported version of each component.